New Poetry:

 A Wisconsin native, C. Kubasta experiments with hybrid forms, excerpted text, and shifting voices –her poetry has been called claustrophobic and unflinching.
 Her characters are complex, flawed, and she loves them all.

-Her poetry books include the chapbooks, A Lovely Box and &s (both from Finishing Line); the full-length collection All Beautiful & Useless (BlazeVOX [books], 2015), and Of Covenants (Whitepoint Press, 2017).
-Her next poetry book is forthcoming in 2025.
+Her new poetry book Under the Tented Skin (Unsolicted Press, 2025) uses folkloric history and spectacle to tell the stories we hold dear.
+Her previous poetry books include the chapbooks, A Lovely Box and &s (both from Finishing Line); the full-length collection All Beautiful & Useless (BlazeVOX [books], 2015), and Of Covenants (Whitepoint Press, 2017).

-Her fiction includes the novella Girling (Brain Mill Press, 2017) and This Business of the Flesh (Apprentice House, 2018), both of which explore the stories of girls and women growing up in small towns.
-Her short story collection Abjectification is now available from Apprentice House.
+Her fiction includes the short story collection Abjectification (Apprentice House, 2022), the novella Girling (Brain Mill Press, 2017) and This Business of the Flesh (Apprentice House, 2018), all of which explore the stories of girls and women growing up in small towns.

-She is the Director of Education at Shake Rag Alley Center for the Arts, Vice President of the Wisconsin Fellowship of Poets, and serves as Assistant Poetry editor at Brain Mill Press.
+She is the Executive Director at Shake Rag Alley Center for the Arts, and works with the Wisconsin Fellowship of Poets and Brain Mill Press.

 Purchase at links above or by clicking the covers!